Sivakumar793/Work-at-IITH/README.md

 # Work-at-IITH
+Software Engineer
-Currently, I am employed at the IIT Hyderabad (Research & Development) Department, where I have gained substantial expertise in software development methodologies and have developed a strong acumen for delivering efficient and scalable solutions.
+Currently, I'm working as a Software Engineer at the IIT Hyderabad (Research & Development) Department, where I have gained substantial expertise in software development methodologies and have developed a strong acumen for delivering efficient and scalable solutions.
 My primary project involves the GST (Goods and Service Tax) initiative, where my responsibilities include: